cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

     }
     ```

-    Make sure the initial value stored for the leaderboard is not `nil`.
+    Don't forget to make sure the initial value stored for the leaderboard is not `nil` but instead an empty one.
 Head to `genesis.go` for this and adjust it:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/types/genesis.go#L16-L18]
     func DefaultGenesis() *GenesisState {